BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Events.md

     NPC_options:
       #...
       foodAnswer:
-        text: Your welcome!
+        text: You're welcome!
 Take it... &7*gives food*
         events: giveFoodToPlayer
         pointer: thankYou
       townTour:
         text: Yeah that's true.
 You know what also smells good?
-The fresh air in this town!
+The fresh air in my town!
 Would you like to take a little tour?
         pointer: enoughTime,noTimeForThat # (1)!
       startTheTour:
-        text: That sounds great!
+        text: Great!
 It is a honor for me to guide you through the town.
         events: townTourEvent # (2)!
       noProblem:
         text: That's fine!
 Maybe you have time another day...
 Just talk to me again.
 See you!